jtgry/AAS/_html_pages/News/index-copy.md

 * Learning Lunch, The History Museum of Mobile:&nbsp; Join Dr. Ashley Dumas for a presentation about Fort Tombecbe's role in Alabama's Colonial history.&nbsp; Wednesday, May 9th at noon.&nbsp; Admission is free - for more information, please contact the museum at 251-301-0270.&nbsp;

+* History Museum of Mobile: Jack Friend Lecture of 2018 featuring John Sledge, Thursday, May 31, 2018 at 6:30pm.&nbsp; Mr. Sledge will share stories from his new book, These Rugged Days: Alabama in the Civil War, a long overdue and riveting narrative of Alabama's wartime saga.

 * [Alabama Historical Association, Fall Pilgrimage, October 27, 2018, Camden.](https://www.alabamahistory.net/meetings)

 * Frontier Days, November 7-10, 2018.&nbsp; Fort Toulouse-Fort Jackson State Historical Park, Wetumpka, Alabama.